Drones and Remote Sensing

 - The DJI Inspire 2 takes this a step further with longer flight time and a range of sensors including a Zenmuse X7 camera, capable of recording film quality video or 24 MP still images – allowing for centimetre resolution aerial photography – and a Zenmuse XT radiometric thermal sensor, providing thermal imaging suitable for applications such as energy efficiency and water quality among others.

 - Finally, the DJI Matric M600 Pro offers flight times of up to 37 minutes, allowing for extensive coverage in a single flight, and can carry a payload of 6-7kg, allowing for a wider range of sensors to be deployed.
-This includes our Parrot Sequoia multispectral sensor capable or capturing images in near-infrared (NIR), red-edge, red and green bands, making it ideal for agricultural and biodiversity applications.
+This includes our Parrot Sequoia multispectral sensor capable of capturing images in near-infrared (NIR), red-edge, red and green bands, making it ideal for biodiversity applications.